Binary neutron star mergers as the source of the highest energy cosmic rays

-Having motivated that BNS mergers can have a common maximum rigidity at the required factor-few level, we turn to the effective source density and global UHECR energy injection requirements.
-Both of these depend on the BNS merger rate.
-Estimating the rate depends on assumptions, so it is reassuring that two different methods give similar results, albeit presently with large uncertainties.
-The LIGO-Virgo-Kagra collaboration's conservative range on the BNS merger rate is 10-1700 \gpcyr~\cite{LVK_binaryMergerRate23}.
-This is compatible with the recent detailed study of the afterglows of 29 short GRBs~\cite{SGRBrate23} which finds, using events with well-measured opening angles, a beaming-corrected short GRB rate of $1786^{+6346}_{-1507}$ \gpcyr.
-Below, we take the BNS merger rate to be $\Gamma_3 \, \! \times \!
+Both the effective source density and the UHECR energy injection rate can be satisfied by BNS mergers.
+They both depend on the BNS merger rate.
+Two different methods have been used to estimate the merger rate, giving similar results albeit presently with large uncertainties.
+The LIGO-Virgo-Kagra collaboration's conservative range on the BNS merger rate is 10-1700 \gpcyr~\cite{LVK_binaryMergerRate23}, and the recent detailed study of the afterglows of 29 short GRBs~\cite{SGRBrate23} finds, using events with well-measured opening angles, a beaming-corrected short GRB rate of $1786^{+6346}_{-1507}$ \gpcyr.
+Below, we take the BNS merger rate to be $\Gamma_{\rm BNS} = \Gamma_3 \, \! \times \!
 10^3 \,{\rm Gpc}^{-3}\, {\rm yr}^{-1}$.